Meike-K/hello_genomics_calc_py36/README.md

 ### App structure and manifest.json

-Your application should be structured as follows:
+Your local application should be structured as follows:

 ```
 .